HankElmhurst/2605_DS5111_materials/labs/LAB06b_cleanup_lab.md

 #### 13. Maintain and Document a Comprehensive, Multi-Type Testing Suite

-* **Intuition:** Complex production data engines encounter various external edge cases, such as operating system differences, dependency version shifts, and unpredictable external infrastructure conditions.
+* **Rationale:** Complex production data engines encounter various external edge cases, such as operating system differences, dependency version shifts, and unpredictable external infrastructure conditions.
 Your test layout must explicitly prove it can handle these variations using native testing decorators rather than manual intervention.
 * **How to Fix:**
 * Verify that your `tests/` directory contains all historical pipeline validations.
 * Ensure your test suite leverages the following advanced `pytest` features across your test scripts: